Choker setter

 A choker setter or choke setter is a logger who attaches cables to logs for retrieval by skidders or skylines.
 The work process involves the choker setter wrapping a special cable end (choker) around a log and then moving clear so the yarding engineer (e.g. skidder operator) can pull the log to a central area.
 In clearcutting, fallers will typically cut down all the trees and limb and buck them into logs before the choke setters and others arrive to remove the logs.

-Radio controlled

-Old chokers were made of metal.
-New chokers are safer, quicker and thus more productive.
-They are also radio controlled.
+New chokers are often radio controlled, making the job both easier and safer.